 Medical Records and Bills

-Documentation of the medical care you received after your injury, as well as proof of the money you spent on that medical care, can be some of the most crucial evidence you can use to support your claim.
-Your medical records will offer insights into what your injuries were, how they were caused in the accident, and the extent to which they have affected your life since.
+Documentation of the medical care you received after your injury and proof of the money you spent on that medical care can be some of the most crucial evidence you can use to support your claim.
+Your medical records will offer insights into your injuries, how they were caused in the accident, and how much they have affected your life since.

-Your medical bills will demonstrate in plain terms the financial costs of your medical treatment.
+Your medical bills will be evidence of the financial costs of your medical treatment.

 In addition to these records, it can also be helpful to ask your doctor for a letter or note that can describe your treatment, tests, and recovery prognosis in everyday language.
-A professional opinion about the ways in which your injury will affect your ability to work and how long the injury’s effects will last can be particularly useful as a way of calculating future lost earnings.
+A professional opinion about how your injury will affect your ability to work and how long the injury’s effects will last can be particularly useful for calculating future lost earnings.

-If you have had damage to your car or to any other personal property in the accident, providing bills, invoices, or receipts for the repairs or replacement articles can help to demonstrate the financial cost of the damage.
+If you have had damage to your car or any other personal property in the accident, providing bills, invoices, or receipts for the repairs or replacement articles can help demonstrate the damage’s financial cost.

 Employment Records and Tax Documents

-Employment records, pay stubs, and tax documents can provide a picture of the duties your job entails, your history of employment, how much money you made before your injury, and how much income you lost as a result of the accident.
+Employment records, pay stubs, and tax documents can provide a picture of your job’s duties, your history of employment, how much money you made before your injury, and how much income you lost due to the accident.

 Records of Other Financial Losses

-The injuries or property damage you sustained in the accident may have resulted in other financial losses as well.
-This might have come in the form of transportation costs if you were unable to drive your damaged vehicle.
-Alternatively, you may have incurred childcare or household cleaning fees if your injuries prevented you from performing these duties yourself.
+The injuries or property damage you sustained in the accident may have also resulted in other financial losses.
+This might have resulted in transportation costs if you could not drive your damaged vehicle.
+Alternatively, you may have incurred childcare or household cleaning fees if your injuries prevented you from performing these duties.

 A Journal Documenting Your Post-Accident Pain and Suffering

 Keeping a journal in the aftermath of your accident can help you to outline the extent of the physical and psychological pain and suffering you have endured because of your injuries.
 This “pain journal” can be a place for you to make note of the levels of pain you experience from day to day, as well as the degree to which you feel it is worsening or improving.
-It is also useful to make detailed notes about the emotional and mental toll the accident and your injuries take on you in the days, weeks, and months that follow.
+It is also helpful to make detailed notes about the emotional and mental toll the accident and your injuries take on you in the following days, weeks, and months.